 Trewithen – Elegant Georgian 18th century mansion and gardens with over 200 Champion Trees (known for their enormous height) and exotic variety of plants from around the world.

-Why not book a Spring Garden break and take advantage of the quieter Cornish roads, AND the beautiful blooms, while relaxing in style at Pentillie Castle.
+Why not book a Spring 2019 Garden Break and take advantage of the quieter Cornish roads, AND the beautiful blooms, while relaxing in style at Pentillie Castle.
 Only 5 minutes from the A38, it makes an ideal base from which to explore the gardens of Cornwall.
-Book 2 or more nights B&B during March and April 2015, and you’ll receive complimentary entry to one of the above gardens (of your choice, excluding the Eden Project).
-Rooms from £160 per night, based on 2 adults sharing.
+Enjoy 2 nights bed & breakfast, a Cornish cream tea on arrival and entry to one of the gardens listed above from £160pp (excluding the Eden Project).
+Offer based on 2 adults sharing.
 B&B and garden entry subject to availability.

-For more information or to take advantage of this offer please ring the office on 01579 350044 quoting ‘Spring Gardens’ or email us.
+For more information or to take advantage of this offer please ring the office on 01579 350044 or book online quoting SPRINGGB